zainalysis/Mean-T20-Individual-Innings-Progression/README.md

 This project provides an insightful analysis of how different T20 cricket batters approach their innings.
 From the more traditional accumulation to aggressive risk-taking, the graph offers a clear visual comparison between these top players, helping cricket analysts, fans, and coaches understand their strategies.

----

-This should give you a solid README for your project, detailing its purpose, execution, and results.
-Let me know if you need any further customization!